Konamiman/NestorWeb/README.md

 * Serves only one client at the same time.
 * No MIME types for static content, `Content-Type` is never sent when serving files.
 * Absolutely no support for text encodings.
 I have no idea of what will happen when requesting a file with a non-ASCII name.
+* Maximum HTTP request line length supported is 256 bytes, longer request lines will be rejected.
+* Maximum header length supported is 256 bytes, longer headers will be truncated.
 * Basic authentication support... but with one single set of credentials.
 CGI scripts can handle authentication by themselves, though.

 ## Usage